 The average temperature is 32º Celsius although up in the highlands the temperature can drop to very cold at night.

 The national languages are Tetum and Portuguese.
-Indonesian is widely spoken and many locals speak also English.
+Indonesian is also spoken as a working language and many more locals are speaking English.

 The currency used is USD.

-The Indonesian occupation ended in 1975, when an overwhelmingly majority of the population voted for independence in 1999 on a Referendum done under the auspices of the United Nations.
+The Indonesian occupation ended in 1999, when an overwhelmingly majority of the population voted for independence in a Referendum done under the auspices of the United Nations.

 Over the next four weeks, more than 90% of the entire country’s infrastructure was burned and destroyed...

-Ten years on, the new nation of Timor Leste continues to rebuild from the ashes, enjoying the much deserved peace and prosperity.
+Fourteen years on, a still young nation of Timor Leste continues to rebuild from the ashes, facing many challenges, though now enjoying the much deserved peace and prosperity.

 East Timor is a relatively small island nation yet full of surprises.
 "A great deal in a small package".

-Dili, the capital, and other major towns are safe, laid back and still display much of the Old Portuguese architecture and monuments.
+Dili, the capital is becoming buzz y, other major towns are safe, laid back and still display much of the Old Portuguese architecture and monuments.
+The country is fast developing and becoming an attractive place for many Investors, and increasingly an Eco Tourism destination for visitors.